-This processing of emotions plays out in the limbic system, a part of the brain that develops early in life, making early childhood a perfect time to support affective empathy.
+Early childhood is the perfect time to support affective empathy: This processing of emotions plays out in the limbic system, a part of the brain that develops early in life.
 We can cultivate this natural ability in our kids in simple ways every day.
-Here are just a few that have made all the difference for our kids and us:
+Here are just a few:

-Wonder about other people’s feelings.
+Wonder about other people’s feelings, and do it out loud for kids.
 As children grow, they become more and more aware of other people and their emotions.
-If your child is too young to dialog about this, don’t be shy to narrate to them about what you are noticing about other people’s emotions.
+If your child is too young to dialog about this, narrate to them about what you are noticing about other people’s emotions.
 Kids are able to receive language and benefit from our modeling before they are able to express such ideas on their own.

 Hold back on “Sorry.”
 If your child does something, before asking him or her to say, “I’m sorry,” consider an alternative way to talk through the situation that teaches about affective empathy.

-When you pretend play together, pretend to have different, basic emotions.
+When you pretend play together, pretend to have different emotions.
 Make it a point to use facial expressions as you play.

 Once children’s drawings include details on the faces, note the way faces are drawn.
 Wonder with children about the choices they make as they draw faces in addition to talking about how the person or animal they drew is feeling.